GaryHilares/Rubber-Numbers/docs/CONTRIBUTING.md

 ## Ways to contribute
 ### Pull requests
 We encourage you to make pull requests.
 To do so, follow those steps:
-1. Clone the repository.
-2. Start the repository in your local computer.
-3. Think about one issue or feature you want to work on or go to the issues sections of GitHub and pick one.
+1. Think about one issue or feature you want to work on or go to the issues sections of GitHub and pick one.
-4. Commit your changes.
+2. Clone the repository.
+3. Start the repository in your local computer.
+4. Solve the issue or add the feature you choosed.
+5. Commit the changes you've made.
-5. Push your changes to your fork.
+6. Push your changes to your fork.
-6. Create a pull request.
+7. Create a pull request.
 That's it!

 ### Feature requests